|Credit: NotarYES | Shutterstock|

 If cancerous cells are present, additional testing is required to confirm the diagnosis and determine how far the cancer has spread.

-First, the physician may use a colposcope to look for abnormal cells in the cervix.
+First, the physician may use a colposcope as a magnifying glass to look for abnormal cells in the cervix.
 A biopsy may be performed during which the doctor may remove a small area of cervical cells or, as in a so-called cone biopsy, a cone-shaped area comprising deeper layers of the cervix.
 These cells are also sent to a lab for analysis.

 Computerized tomography (CT) scans and magnetic resonance imaging (MRI) further assist physicians in making a diagnosis by showing whether the cancer is limited to the cervix or if it has spread to other tissues and organs.